influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 | **TRUE** | The literal boolean value "true". |
 | **var** | Starts a variable declaration. |

 Since the set of native node types available in TICKscript is limited, each node type, such as `batch` or `stream`, could be considered key.
-However, node types and their taxonomy are discussed in detail below.
+Node types and their taxonomy are discussed in detail below.

 ### Operators